-I. Physical removal of all large-scale or medium-scale ground-mounted

-- solar photovoltaic installations, structures, equipment, security barriers and transmission lines from the site. - II.
+- I. Physical removal of all large-scale or medium-scale groundmounted solar photovoltaic installations, structures, equipment, security barriers and transmission lines from the site. - II.
 Disposal of all solid and hazardous waste in accordance with local, state, and federal waste disposal regulations. - III.
 Stabilization or re-vegetation of the site as necessary to minimize erosion.
+The Site Plan Provide Authority may allow the owner or operator to b.
+Abandonment

 The Site Plan Review Authority may allow the owner or operator to leave landscaping or designated below-grade foundations in order to minimize erosion and disruption to vegetation or may hold funds to secure vegetation for one- or two-year growing seasons.